fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 above one on the four-GPU host; TP4 violates head divisibility.
-Every point restores the same initialized state from a sharded checkpoint in a fresh process, runs five untimed schedule batches, measures a complete schedule, and is repeated independently three times; checkpoint/model initialization is excluded.
-The MCore schedule fetches batches from its DataLoader iterator inside the timed region, so throughput includes dataset indexing and collation.
-Vision excludes DataLoader time; throughput is not comparable across these workloads.
+Every point restores the same initialized state from a sharded checkpoint in a fresh process, runs five untimed schedule batches, measures a complete schedule, and is repeated independently three times; checkpoint/model initialization, dataset indexing, and collation are excluded.
+Timing retains H2D transfer, model execution, communication, and metric reduction.
+Vision uses the same timing boundary, but throughput remains workload-specific and is not comparable to LLM token throughput.
 The new sweep explicitly sets ``NCCL_P2P_DISABLE=1``, ``NCCL_IB_DISABLE=1``, and ``PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True``.
 In the MCore API,